-When there is a lot of data to process some services will not return the results directly but will start an asynchronous process (or thread).
-The thread will write results to a log which can be accessed later.
+When there is a lot of data to process some services don’t return the results directly but start an asynchronous process (or thread).
+The thread writes results to a log which can be accessed at another time.

-When a service starts a thread it will return a HTTP code
+When a service starts a thread it returns a HTTP code

 202 Accepted instead of

-When a thread is started the service output will include the following thread XML:
+When a thread is started, the service output includes the following thread XML: